Kim Jong Nam was killed with the 'most toxic weapon ever produced'

 What are the wider implications?

-For the past decade, international focus has been on North Korea's ability to produce a nuclear weapon — something analysts predict is some way off.
+For the past decade, international focus has been on North Korea's ability to deliver a nuclear weapon on a long-range missile — something analysts predict is some way off.

 Previously, one thing that's reassured experts about terrorists' ability to use VX is that it's very hard to produce.
 "It's not something you can knock up in your back shed," according to Bretton-Gordon.